MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 ## Find and open a guide in Dynamics 365 Guides version 7.0

-1. Look at the palm of your hand to open the Main menu, and then select the **Work** button.
+1. Look at the palm of your hand to open the Main menu, and then select the **Work activity** button.

     ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")